komiga/togo/README.md

 my [standard project protocol](http://komiga.com/pp-cpp).

-The only difference from the project protocol is `scripts/premake` in place of premake, which enforces recipe order to allow the use of GNU make's `--jobs`.
+The only difference from the project protocol is `scripts/premake` in place of Premake, which enforces recipe order to allow the use of GNU Make's `--jobs`.

 Build configuration: